 - Equipment Policies and Procedures (doc) — The expanded list of Equipment Policies and Procedures

-- Filming Guide (Canon)— (pdf) A one page guide to using the tripod, camcorder, and sound equipment
+- Zoom Filming Guide — (pdf) A one page guide to using the Zoom camcorder.

-- Exporting Guide (Canon) - Apple (pdf) — A one page guide to exporting footage from a camcorder to an Apple computer using iMovie
+- Zoom Exporting Guide (Apple iMovie 10+) – pdf – A one page guide to exporting footage from a camcorder to an Apple computer using iMovie 10 or newer.
+For versions of iMovie prior to 10 use this guide instead.

-- Exporting Guide (Canon) - PC — (pdf) A general guide to exporting footage from a camcorder to a PC computer using Windows Movie Maker
+- Zoom Exporting Guide (PC) — (pdf)— A one page guide to exporting footage to a PC computer using Windows Movie Maker.